 - Build international collaborations that will enhance and contribute to the Fellow's professional network.

-- Integrate the proposed international research activities into the Fellow’s graduate degree program and future career goals.
+- Integrate the proposed international research activities into the Fellow's graduate degree and research program and future career goals.

-- A letter of endorsement from the NSF Graduate Fellow’s faculty research advisor, describing the anticipated research benefits of the international collaboration for the Fellow’s graduate program and the anticipated impact on his/her career.
+- Letter of Endorsement from the Fellow's Research Advisor.
+(Limit: 2 pages): The letter should describe the anticipated research benefits of the international collaboration for the Fellow's graduate program and the anticipated impact on his/her career.
 The letter must also indicate that the Fellow is making satisfactory progress in his or her graduate degree program.
-Limit: 2 pages.

-GROW applications will be reviewed using the National Science Board approved merit review criteria of Intellectual Merit and Broader Impacts.
+GROW applications will be reviewed by NSF using the National Science Board approved Merit Review Criteria of Intellectual Merit and Broader Impacts.
 In addition, the following criteria will be used in evaluating the applications: